 To be eligible to participate in recruitment or intake, prospective members must:

-- have earned 12 hours with a minimum 2.5 cumulative grade point average in those hours.
+- have earned 12 hours with a minimum 2.5 cumulative GPA in those hours.

-- For students whose first semester of enrollment at Tulane will be Spring 2020, at least 6 of those 12 hours must be from graded, college-level courses accepted for credit by Newcomb-Tulane College.
-Because you will not have a Tulane GPA, we will use grades in all college-level courses you have taken from Summer 2019 forward to calculate your GPA and determine your eligibility.
+- For students whose first semester of enrollment at Tulane will be Spring 2024, at least 6 of those 12 hours must be from graded, college-level courses accepted for credit by Newcomb-Tulane College.
+Because you will not have a Tulane GPA, we will use grades in all college-level courses you have taken from Summer 2023 forward to calculate your GPA and determine your eligibility.
 This means we will include any grades below a C if the class is approved to transfer, even though you would not earn Tulane credit, per university policy.
-Courses that have not been approved for transfer in to the Newcomb-Tulane College will not contribute toward this calculation.
+Courses that have not been approved for transfer into the Newcomb-Tulane College will not contribute toward this calculation.

-- not have been found responsible for a drug possession violation
+- not found responsible for a drug possession violation.

-- successfully complete all four components of our Potential New Member Education Series.
+- successfully complete all (5) components of our Potential New Member Education series.
 All information about these programs will be sent at the beginning of each fall semester month to students' Tulane email.
+Most requirements will be completed through the PNM Ed Series Canvas page.
+Students may self-enroll in the Canvas course.
+After November 30th, students will be manually added to the course based on registration.

 - Specific questions regarding this program can be sent to firstname.lastname@example.org